Gen Z Series: Pastors Need to Build Relationships with Young Believers and Cultivate Church Culture

 By Steve Sun January 13th, 2023

-Pastor Cao Qien and Brother Liang Weibin (pseudonym), from South China, shared their pastoral experiences on how the church can better reach and shepherd Gen Z with the Christian Times, an online Christian newspaper in China.
+Pastor Cao Qien and Brother Liang Weibin (pseudonym), from South China, shared their pastoral experiences on how the church can better reach and pastor Gen Z with the Christian Times, an online Christian newspaper in China.

 Christian Times: What do you think of the personality and characteristics of Gen Z?
 What is the primary difficulty for the church in reaching them?